 The Greeks called this ancient Mediterranean herb oros ganos, meaning “joy of the mountain,” and legend has it that Aphrodite created the sweet spicy scent of its leaves as a symbol of happiness.
 Preferring sharp-draining soil and a sunny spot, Origanums display small, whorled tubular flowers often arranged in showy overlapping bracts.

-In wintertime, the rounded evergreen leaves entertain plum-colored accents and tiny silver hairs while slowly spreading at ground-level.
-Come summer, stiff, violet-tinged leafy stems elevate maroon buds plus large, long-blooming rose-pink flower clusters embellished by rich purple calyces A sure-to-please Dutch selection, this Origanum’s spicy scented foliage makes a tidy deep green foil for the ornamental blooms that entice bees and butterflies.
+Firm violet-tinged leafy stems elevate tightknit clustered maroon buds plus large, long-blooming rose-pink flowers with rich purple calyces.
+Slowly spreading by shallow rhizomes, the winsome rounded evergreen leaves entertain tiny silver hairs, and plum-colored accents once the weather cools.
+A sure-to-please Dutch selection, this Origanum’s spicy-scented foliage makes an undemanding deep green foil for the ornamental blooms that befriend bees and butterflies.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.